 In the spring of 1945, research began on possible target cities for atomic bombing, and several cities were selected.
 Once these cities were selected, air raids on these target cities were prohibited.

-Hiroshima was chosen as the first target of the atomic bomb because it was the only city, among the selected cities, without an Allied prisoner of war camp.
+Hiroshima was chosen as the first target of atomic bomb because it was the only city, among the selected cities, without an Allied prisoner of war camp.

 Some say that Nagasaki was chosen as the target of atomic bombing because the Mitsubishi Shipyard, which built two of Japan’s largest battleships, was located there.